Google Maps and Google Local Finder Explained

 • Use Google Posts frequently

-Tips to Rank in Google Maps
+Tips to Improve Your Google Maps SEO

 Unlike Google Local Finder, Google Maps is a standalone entity and not directly connected to search.